Vanligvis vil CTRL + + tastene kunne brukes for å øke størrelsen, og CTRL + - for å redusere den.

 Har du hjul på musen, kan du bruke CTRL sammen med hjulet for å justere størrelsen.
 På Mac kan du bruke CMD + + og CMD + -.

-CGI is pleased to once again host one of the world’s foremost thought leaders in Data Visualization.
+CGI is pleased to host one of the world’s foremost thought workshops in Data Visualization.
 Stephen Few has retired from teaching these courses, but has authorized Nick Desbarats to teach them in his place.
 At Stratos – “The Roof of Oslo,” Nick will take you through a three day workshop based on Stephen Few’s bestselling books.”

 Nick Desbarats (The first and only educator to be authorized by Stephen Few )